ericelliott/tinyapp/README.md

     // later
     app.trigger('a.b', 'hello, world'); // logs 'hello, world'

-Best practice is to get specific about the events you report, and always use your module's namespace to trigger.
+Be specific about the events you report, and namespace your events.
 For example:

-    var namespace = 'videoPlayer',
+    var namespace = 'videoPlayer.view',

+      // Capture click events and relay them to the app
+      // event bus.
       bindEvents = function bindEvents() {
+        // Delegate to the view's parent element. app.$('#playerview').on('click.' + namespace,
-        app.$('#' + namespace).on('click', '#playButton', function (event) {
+            '.play-button', function (event) {
+          event.namespace = 'videoPlayer.view'
-          app.trigger('click.' + namespace, event);
+          app.trigger('click', event);
         });
       },

-      api = {
+      // Expose the bindEvents method for testing. api = {
-          render: bindEvents
+          bindEvents: bindEvents
       };

+    // Let Tinyapp call bindEvents when the DOM is ready
+    // to attach events to.
     app.renderReady(bindEvents);
-    app.register(namespace, api);

-Events support wildcards.
-This way, you can implement cross-cutting concerns.
-For example, log every click in your app:

-    var namespace = 'clickLogger',

-      logData = function logData(event) {
-        // Log to data
-      },

-      api;
+    module.exports = api;

-    app.on('click.*', logData);

-    app.register(namespace, api);

 ## Sandbox